alexch/codelikethis/public/projects/web_text_game.md

 Then run it *from the command line* to make sure you didn't break anything during this step.
 Do a `git commit` after this, as a checkpoint.

-This will make it easier to rewrite `outputMessage` and `listenForCommand` to work with your Web UI instead of the command line.
+Then, one at a time, rewrite `outputMessage` and `listenForCommand` so they work with your Web UI instead of the NodeJS stdin/stdout/console streams.

-[TODO: make a clearer path from console to web... e.g. feature flag or environment inspection to use same program from either command-line or web, or a two-file solution (one entry point for node, another for web, and the same backend file for logic)]
+> Tip: in the above example, you could call the function `processCommand(input)` *directly* from your text entry button click event handler, passing in the value of the text field as `input`.